junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Dean averts his eyes, palm touching the back of his neck uncomfortably.
 "Figured you might have a point."
 He admits.

 "Which point?
-The point that you're being an asshole or that Cass is family?"
+The point that you're being an asshole or that Cas is family?"
 Sam throws his bag into the trunk, walking towards the shotgun seat.

 "I'm still pissed, alright?"
 Dean growls, slamming the trunk shut, "Just want to be sure he's ok.
 He can sulk all he wants, but in here, in the bunker, with us, not out there somewhere."
 Alone.
 And maybe in danger.
 He thinks, but lets those slide from his tongue.